WE CARE ABOUT YOUR PRIVACY.

-Specific security measures are observed to prevent data loss, and any illicit or incorrect usage and unauthorized access.
+Specific security measures are observed to prevent data loss, and any unlawful or incorrect usage and unauthorized access.
 The Joint Controllers have adopted all the appropriate security measures required by law to ensure protection, security and confidentiality of data processed.

 To achieve the purposes the data are collected for, the Joint Controllers may use the following categories of entities to whom the data may be communicated to or accessed by in their role as data processors:

-An updated list of the persons in charge of processing personal data is available by sending a specific request to the Joint Controllers using the methods given in section 11.
+An updated list of data processors is available by sending a specific request to the Joint Controllers using the methods given in section 11.

 Exclusively for the purposes specified above, your personal data may also be accessed by the Joint Controllers’ employees who are authorized to process them.

-No data collected on the Website is subject to disclosure.
+No data collected on the Website is subject to disclosure and diffusion.